sbuffkin/loggerbot/README.md

 # loggerBot
 This bot demonstrates the transcript logging middleware in the nodejs SDK.
 The files `CustomLogger.d.ts` and `CustomLogger.js` contain a custom implementation of the logging middleware.

+Logging as set up here is for developmental purposes utilizing the emulator *ONLY*.
+Under no circumstances should the implementation of logging as seen here should be used in a production environment.

 This bot has been created using [Microsoft Bot Framework][10], it shows how to create a simple echo bot with state.
 The bot maintains a simple counter that increases with each message from the user.
 This bot example uses [`restify`][1].

 # To run the bot